 Waitrose & Partners is the largest retailer of game in the UK.
-We sell prepared wood pigeon, partridge and pheasant at seasonally appropriate times.
-We are supplied by a single game dealer who ensures all game coming into Waitrose is sourced from leading British shoots is reared to the highest standards.
+We sell prepared wood pigeon, partridge and pheasant during the season.
+We are supplied by a single game dealer who ensures all the game sourced is from environmentally-minded British shoots and reared to the highest standards.
+We monitor the shoots we source from and expect them to adhere to our bespoke standards of animal welfare and shoot behaviour.